-- HVAC(Heating and Cooling System) – What type of system is there in the home, does it have central heat and air in the home?
-The age and condition of the system and if there are any leaks from condensation lines that run throughout the home.
+- HVAC(Heating and Cooling System) – What type of system is there in the home, does the home have central heat and air in the home?
+What is the age and condition of the system and if there are any leaks from condensation lines that run throughout the home?

-The most widely accepted form is the Citizens Insurance form which they require the inspector to use.
-There are other insurance companies that accept a similar form.
+There is no standard form for the 4-point inspection but there is standard information that the insurance companies are seeking.
+The most widely accepted form by insurance companies is the Citizens Insurance form which requires the inspector to use record findings during the 4-point inspection.
+There are other insurance companies that will accept a similar form.
 Confirm with your insurance agent if there is a specific form that needs to be submitted to save time and money.
-Knowing if there is a specific 4 Point form that needs to be used can help when selecting your inspector.
 GGR Home Inspections uses the Citizens form as it is widely accepted throughout the state of Florida.

 When do you need a 4 Point Inspection?

-Does a 4 Point Inspection help lower your insurance?
+Does the 4 point inspection help lower your insurance?

 No, it does not.
-If your home fails or pass the 4 point inspection it will not change the cost of the homeowner’s insurance.
-The 4 point inspection is used simply to determine whether the insurance company will insure the older home.
+If your home fails or passes the 4-point inspection it will not change the cost of the homeowner’s insurance.
+The 4 point inspection is used simply to determine whether the insurance company will insure the home.

-Some common reasons that insurance companies won’t insure older homes include:
+Some common reasons that insurance companies won’t insure a homes include:

 - a roof that has damage

 - a roof that is missing tiles or shingles